asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

    Hello from Docker!
    This message shows that your installation appears to be working correctly.
    ```
-1. Download the script to the directory where RTC products should be saved
+1. Download s1tbx-rtc.sh to the directory where RTC products should be saved
    ```
    wget https://s3.amazonaws.com/asfdaac/linux-s1tbx-rtc.sh
    ```